+Standard Option Benefits You pay Page

+Medical services provided by physicians:

+• Diagnostic and treatment services provided in the office PPO: \$15 copay primary care physician; \$30 copay specialist for covered office visits and 15% of other covered professional services including X-ray and lab 33

+Non-PPO: 35% of covered professional services

+Services provided by a hospital:

+• Inpatient PPO: 15% of covered hospital charges 63

+Non PPO: 35% of covered hospital charges

+• Outpatient PPO: 15% of covered hospital charges 66

+Non PPO: 35% of covered hospital charges

+Emergency benefits:

+Accidental injury Regular benefits 70

+Medical emergency Regular benefits 71

+Mental health and substance use disorder treatment: Regular cost-sharing 74

+Prescription drugs:

-Standard Option Benefits You pay Page Medical services provided by physicians: Diagnostic and treatment services provided in the office PPO: \$15 copay primary care physician; \$30 copay specialist for covered office visits and 15% of other covered professional services including X-ray and lab 33 Non-PPO: 35% of covered professional services Services provided by a hospital: Inpatient PPO: 15% of covered hospital charges 64 Non PPO: 35% of covered hospital charges Outpatient PPO: 15% of covered hospital charges 67 Non PPO: 35% of covered hospital charges Emergency benefits: Accidental injury Nothing up to Plan allowance of covered charges incurred within 72 hours of an accident 70 Medical emergency Regular benefits 71 Mental health and substance use disorder treatment: Regular cost-sharing 73 Prescription drugs: Retail pharmacy Network pharmacy: Member pays lesser of \$10 or pharmacy's usual and customary cost for generic drugs/50% brand name for up to a maximum of \$200 for up to a 30-day supply 84 Non-network pharmacy: Member pays lesser of \$10 or pharmacy's usual and customary cost for generic drugs/50% brand name for up to a maximum of \$200 for up to a 30-day supply and any difference between our allowance and the cost of the drug.
+Retail pharmacy Network pharmacy: Member pays lesser of \$10 or pharmacy's usual and customary cost for generic drugs/50% brand name for up to a maximum of \$200 for up to a 30-day supply 85

+Non-network pharmacy: Member pays lesser of \$10 or pharmacy's usual and customary cost for generic drugs/50% brand name for up to a maximum of \$200 for up to a 30-day supply and any difference between our allowance and the cost of the drug.

 Copayments and coinsurance for prescription drugs go toward a \$6,500 annual out-of-pocket limit except for the difference in cost between the brand name and the generic.

 Standard Option Benefits You pay Page Mail order Member pays lesser of \$20 or the cost of the drug for generic drugs/50% brand name for up to a maximum of \$500 for up to a 90-day supply 85 Copayments and coinsurance for prescription drugs go toward a \$6,500 annual out-of-pocket limit except for the difference in cost between the brand name and the generic.
-Dental care: 50% up to Plan allowance for diagnostic and preventive services and charges in excess of the scheduled amounts for restorations and extractions 91 Wellness and other special features: Flexible benefits options, online customer and claims services, Services for deaf and hearing impaired, High risk pregnancies, Lab Card Program, 24-hour Health Advice Line, Health Assessment and Personal Health Record 93 Protection against catastrophic costs (your catastrophic protection out-of-pocket maximum): Nothing after \$6,500 Self Only (\$13,000 Self Plus One or Self and Family) per year for PPO providers Nothing after \$8,500 Self Only (\$17,000 Self Plus One or Self and Family) per year for Non-PPO providers Some costs do not count toward this protection 28
+Dental care: 50% up to Plan allowance for diagnostic and preventive services and charges in excess of the scheduled amounts for restorations and extractions 95 Wellness and other special features: Flexible benefits options, online customer and claims services, Services for deaf and hearing impaired, High risk pregnancies, Lab Card Program, 24-hour Health Advice Line, Health Assessment and Personal Health Record 97 Protection against catastrophic costs (your catastrophic protection out-of-pocket maximum): Nothing after \$6,500 Self Only (\$13,000 Self Plus One or Self and Family) per year for PPO providersNothing after \$8,500 Self Only (\$17,000 Self Plus One or Self and Family) per year for non-PPO providersSome costs do not count toward this protection 28